Mawrth Vallis: Mars Global Surveyor

 Mars Global Surveyor was the first orbiter launched by the US since 1976 when the Viking lander was sent to Mars.
 The purpose of Global Surveyor was to map the surface of Mars using the Mars Orbiter Camera (MOC), the Mars Orbiter Laser Altimeter (MOLA), the Thermal Emission Spectrometer (TES), and a Magnetometer.
 MOC could capture high resolution images ranging from 1.5 to 12 m per pixel.
 MOLA was used to provide topographic maps of Mars.
 TES uses six detectors to measure both thermal infrared and visible near infrared data which is used to identify the composition of the surface of Mars.
 TES has a resolution of 3 x 6 km, this is a much larger field of view when compared to future orbiters.
 This resolution does not provide detailed composition maps but does serve as a good baseline for understanding the makeup of martian rocks.

 TES was able to provide thermal inertia information at Mawrth Vallis despite the low resolution.
 Thermal inertia compares daytime and nighttime infrared data to determine how well a surface holds heat.
 Objects with high thermal inertia (hold more heat) are either highly indurated, very dense, or have a large particle size while low thermal inertia represents fine grain particles such as dust.
 Mawrth Vallis has a thermal inertia that indicates the size of surface particles range from dusty to larger rocks.

 2001 Mars Odyssey

 Odyssey is currently NASA's longest serving spacecraft at Mars and has been orbiting Mars since October 2001.
-Odyssey's primary purpose is to map the mineralogy of martian surface but is also used to assess potential landing sites for rovers and landers.
+Odyssey's primary purpose is to map the mineralogy of Martian surface but is also used to assess potential landing sites for rovers and landers.
 Odyssey consists of three instruments for measuring the surface of Mars; a Thermal Emission Imaging System (THEMIS), a Gamma Ray Spectrometer (GRS), and Mars Radiation Environment Experiment (MARIE).
 MARIE was damaged in 2003, most likely by a solar particle, and GRS is not in use after Odyssey changed its orbit in 2008 to increase THEMIS sensitivity.
-In addition to the onboard spectrometers, Odyssey serves as a communication relay between Earth and the rovers and landers on Mars’ surface.
+In addition to the onboard spectrometers, Odyssey serves as a communication relay between Earth and the rovers and landers on Mars's surface.